 I decided I would kill myself by driving my car into a big power pole in front of my high school.

-I felt alone.
-I felt like no one really cared about me.
-I thought no one would ever accept me for who I was.
-I was so depressed that I decided suicide was my best option.
+I felt alone — like no one really cared about me and no one would ever accept me for who I was.
+I was struggling with extreme depression, and suicide seemed like my best option.

-The guest speaker shared that God was offering His unconditional love and wanted a personal relationship with each of us.
-The speaker explained that people are separated from God because of what they do wrong.
-But there was good news: Jesus has paid the price for our wrongdoings, so we can have a relationship with God and experience His unconditional love.
-I learned that we just have to accept His forgiveness and invite Him into our lives.
+People are separated from God because of what we do wrong.
+But there’s good news: Jesus paid the price for our wrongdoings.
+Because of what Jesus did, we can have a relationship with God and experience His unconditional love.

-I realized that unconditional love was what I was really looking for.
-That night I prayed a simple prayer: “God be in my life, forgive me of my sins and help me to have this life that you promised.”
+That night, I prayed a simple prayer: “God be in my life, forgive me of my sins and help me to have this life that you promised.”

-I know that it was God who saved my life that day I had planned to end it.
+It was God who saved my life the day I had planned to end it.
+He spoke to me and told me not to go through with it.
 Now, instead of a desire to die, I have a reason to live.
 I went from despair to hope, and you can too.

-Would you like to begin a personal relationship with Jesus like I did?
+Do you want to experience unconditional love and begin a personal relationship with Jesus?

 The time I spent with my father throughout my childhood is mostly an angry blur of yelling and crying.